Ways Schools and Families can Prevent Opioid Misuse

 What Can Parents and Family Members Do?

-- Lead by example.
-Send a healthy message to your children by modelling the behavior you want to see.
+Lead by example.
+Send a healthy message to your children by modeling the behavior you want to see.
 This means not using opioids recreationally, only for responsible pain management, as directed if prescribed.

 What Can Schools Do?

 Students who use substances have a higher risk of failing or dropping out of school.
 To do its part to tackle the opioid epidemic, the U.S. Department of Education has goals to: